LGBTQ rights in Bangladesh: Recognition of relationship and adoption for same-sex couples

 Bangladeshi law does not recognise same-sex relationship, civil unions, or any kind of domestic partnership for couples of the same sex nor does Bangladeshi society recognise them.
 Even heterosexual relationships are impeded by social conservatism as, culturally, society is largely based on "marriage arranged by guardian" system.
-Same sex relationships are often reported in Bangladesh.
+Despite restrictions, same-sex relationships are often reported in Bangladesh.
 Couples have been detained and can be imprisoned and/or fined by the authorities.

-Adoption and family planning

 There is no legal route for adoption for same-sex couples in Bangladesh.